 Montgomery has one of the wealthiest and best educated populations of any U.S. county.
 Most households in the area earn over $100,000 a year, and 58.3% of adults have a bachelor’s degree or higher, nearly double the 30.9% of adults nationwide.

 13. Eagle County, Colorado

 Home to the city of Vail, and located near the well-known skiing towns of Aspen and Breckenridge, Eagle County is one of the wealthiest, best-educated, and healthiest counties in the country.
 Just 9.3% of county residents do not exercise, the second smallest share of any U.S. county.
 Additionally, the county’s life expectancy of nearly 86 years is about seven years longer than the national average.

 The long life expectancy in Eagle County may be closely tied to the high incomes as wealthier Americans have access to a greater range of healthy options related to diet and lifestyle.
 The typical household in the county earns $83,803 a year, about $26,000 more than the typical American household.

 > Poverty rate: 5.0%

 > Life expectancy: 81.8 years

 > Median household income: $90,582

-Like many of the best counties to live in, Hamilton County, Indiana, is located just outside of a major metropolitan area.
-The county’s close proximity to Indianapolis, the largest city in the state, provides residents with easy access to job opportunities.
-This likely contributes, at least in part, to the fact that just 2.9% of Hamilton County residents are unemployed, well below the 3.7% national unemployment rate.
+Like many of the best counties to live in based on education, poverty, and life expectancy, Hamilton County, Indiana, is located just outside of a major metropolitan area.
+The county’s close proximity to Indianapolis, the largest city in the state, provides residents with easy access to job opportunities and likely contributes to the county’s low unemployment rate.
+Just 2.8% of county residents are unemployed, well below the 4.0% national unemployment rate.

 11. Teton County, Wyoming